piet-de-leeuw/C-Sharp-Projects/README.md

 This app lets you choose from the index of an srtin array, int array and a string list and returns the values on that index.

 ### Arrays_Lists
 In this exsercise I used arrays and loops to search throug arrays.
-Add and append strings in arrays, search for double words in arrays ect.
+Add and append strings in arrays, search for double words in arrays, ect.